Skip to content

 Do I need a transfer switch for a 5000-watt generator?

 You do not legally need a transfer switch to use a generator, but you absolutely need one to safely and conveniently power your home's wiring.
 Without a transfer switch, you are limited to running extension cords from the generator to individual appliances.
-A manual transfer switch (typically costing a few hundred dollars plus installation) connects to your electrical panel and lets you flip selected circuits to generator power.
+A manual transfer switch connects to your electrical panel and lets you flip selected circuits to generator power.
 Every generator on this list includes a 120/240V outlet (L14-30R or 14-50R) designed for this purpose.
-NEVER connect a generator to your panel without a transfer switch, as backfeeding can electrocute utility workers.
+NEVER connect a generator to your panel without a transfer switch, as backfeeding can electrocute utility workers and damage equipment.

 Is dual fuel worth it on a 5000-watt generator?

 Yes, especially for emergency backup.
 During widespread outages, gas stations often lose power and cannot pump fuel.
 A propane tank stored at your home provides an independent fuel supply that does not degrade over time like gasoline does.
 Propane also burns cleaner, reducing carbon buildup in the engine.
 The trade-off is that propane produces roughly 10-15% less power than gasoline, so a 5,000-watt gasoline generator typically delivers about 4,500 watts on propane.
-Every generator on this list is dual fuel or tri-fuel, reflecting how important this feature has become.
+Eight of the ten generators on this list are dual fuel or tri-fuel, reflecting how important this feature has become for emergency preparedness.

 How long will a 5000-watt generator run on a tank of gas?

 Runtime varies significantly based on tank size and load.
 In this roundup, runtimes at 50% load on gasoline range from about 6 hours (WEN DF680iX and WEN DF623X with 2.9-gallon tanks) to 11 hours (Westinghouse models with 4.7-gallon tanks and the Champion with a 7.7-gallon tank).
-At 25% load, the Firman WT05571 stretches to 14.5 hours on its 5.3-gallon tank.
-If you expect outages lasting 12+ hours, prioritize models with larger fuel tanks or plan for safe refueling.
+At 25% load, the Firman WT05571 stretches to 14.5 hours on its 5.3-gallon tank, and the DuroMax XP7000iH reaches 16 hours.
+If you expect outages lasting 12-plus hours, prioritize models with larger fuel tanks or plan for safe refueling procedures.

 What does THD mean and why does it matter?

 THD stands for Total Harmonic Distortion, and it measures how much the generator's AC power waveform deviates from a perfect sine wave.
 Lower THD means cleaner, more stable power.
 Utility power typically has less than 5% THD.
 Inverter generators on this list produce 1.2-3% THD, which is safe for all electronics.
 Conventional generators produce 20-23% THD, which can cause overheating, data corruption, or premature failure in devices with microprocessors, including modern refrigerators with digital controls, computers, and smart home devices.
-If you plan to power sensitive electronics, choose an inverter model or use a power conditioner.
-Our guide on why some generators damage appliances explains this further at /guides/why-some-generators-kill-appliances-and-others-dont.
+If you plan to power sensitive electronics, choose an inverter model or use a separate power conditioner.
+Our guide at /guides/why-some-generators-kill-appliances-and-others-dont explains this in detail.

 Can I run a 5000-watt generator in the rain?